alterNERDtive/VaultHunters-tweaks/README.md

 * Added the Chunk Loaders mod to the Weirding Gadgets research, complete with vaultified recipes.
+* Re-enabled AE2’s Spatial Anchor recipe and added to the Chunk Loaders research.

 ### Easy Villagers / Easy Piglins